efi1/ExonProject/README.md

     - these 3 records can be sumed up (parameter_values) and can be ranked in compare tp all other entries.
 - get_search_term_options api - this api getting a search term as an input (a key or a list of keys) and returns 3 websites which correspond this term. meaning that they have this search term among their keywords.
-  Also, the result includes the 3 highest ranked websites, meaning the ones which is their total parameter_values are the highest in compare to other websites.
+  Also, the result includes the 3 highest ranked websites, meaning the ones which their total parameter_values are the highest in compare to other websites.
 This results take into account also the prioritiy of each of the website's elements which took place in the calculation of the parameter_value (it refer to the references, keywords and seniority).